THE QUICK AND DIRTY GUIDE TO MEMORIZING THE NATIONAL REGISTRY MEDICAL ASSESSMENT

 Try to break it down in your mind so you can see the mnemonic

-B-SMAC - Bsi, Scene safe, Mechanism, additional units, C-spine
+B-SMAC - Bsi, Scene safe, Mechanism, Additional units (Number of patients), C-spine

 GACCAT - General impression, AVPU, Chief complaint, ABCs, Transport